flatland-association/flatland-benchmarks/docs/ARCHITECTURE.md

 # Context and Scope

+> [!NOTE]  Context and scope - as the name suggests - delimits your system (i.e. your scope) from all its communication partners (neighboring systems and your scope) from all its communication partners (neighboring systems and users, i.e. the context of your system).
+It thereby specifies the external interfaces.
 The FAB system is supposed to support validation campaigns in two modes

 * FAB-internal evaluation: domain-specific evaluation systems are managed and spawned by FAB